Drag Force in the Vacuum of Confining Gauge Theories: Conclusions and Final Remarks

 The present results show that the property of confinement in gauge theories can be probed in several forms, making it something multifaceted.
 The same \emph{property} that avoids mesons to split into an isolated quark and anti-quark states also prevents them to move freely in the vacuum.
 However, if any of these two situations (confined or deconfined quarks) are considered to represent the initial conditions, there will be no free quarks moving on the vacuum as the final (asymptotic) state.

 On the other hand, it has been shown that for a string representing a meson, with both endpoints attached at the boundary, there is no such resistance \cite{Talavera:2006tj}.
 In the bulk, we face that the configuration of many disconnected (infinite) pieces of the string, representing mesons moving with a small fraction of the original momentum, is energetically favored in comparison with an infinitely long string.
 Consequently, the initial string, attached to the isolated quark, will break into a final state of infinitely many pieces of strings attached to $q\bar{q}$ pairs.
 This process gives us a holographic picture of jet formation.
+The physical picture of jet formation that emerges in this holographic approach matches the early proposal by Field and Feynman \cite{Field:1977fa} and agree qualitatively with the idea that there is a deep connection between quark propagation in vacuum and the hadronization process \cite{Accardi:2020iqn}.

 An important experimental aspect regarding QGP formation is the back to back jet suppression \cite{Collins:1981uk, Adler:2002tq, Gyulassy:2004vg}.
 This phenomenon works as follows: some high energy virtual photon decays into a $q\bar{q}$ pair that moves in opposite directions with high momentum.
 If the pair is created in the QGP fireball neighborhood, one quark will go inward the QGP medium and the other will go outward.
 The inward quark fells the interactions of the hot medium where it thermalizes and its associated jet is quenched, while the outgoing quark leaves the QGP and penetrates the vacuum with large momentum producing a jet of hadrons.
 The present results complement the holographic picture of this physical mechanism by discussing the dynamics of the isolated quark that penetrates the vacuum.
 In the conformal, non-confining, scenario there's no jet at all since the outgoing quark will move freely at a constant velocity, thus it will not hadronize.
 Jets in the vacuum will appear at the non-conformal, confining, scenario only.